CSc 59866/7 Capstone I/II Fall 2023 -Spring 2024

 Office Hours: Every Thursday 2:00 pm – 4:00 pm, [Online office hours Zoom Link]

-- Week 4 (10/02) .
+• Week 4 (10/02) .
 [SITE VISIT] We will arrange in-person visit to Goodwill site of the Possibilities & Advance Programs at 413 East 120th Street, 5th floor, Harlem NY 10035, so we will not have a regular class meet.
 Besides their ASD programs Goodwill is also running programs for people with intellectual disabilities (ID/DD)and serve a few people with physical disabilities, visual impairments, and hearing loss in these programs.
 Assignment 2.
 Team Wiki page creating after you decide your team and title of the project, proposal quad chart (template) and team entrepreneurial (E)-enhanced proposal writing.
-(1) For access the wiki page, please create an account using your ccny email.
-Details will be sent via CUNYFirst.
+(1) For access the wiki page, please create an account using your ccny email (See Introduction for some basic instructions).
 (2) Please consider the Zahn Center competition instruction as well as the CREATE instruction in writing your E-enhanced proposal ( 3 – 5 pages).
-Detailed Instructions for the CREATE Proposal can be found here.
+Detailed Instructions for the CREATE Proposal can be found here(the proposal part, without the ABT formula for Week 5).
 (3) Please submit your quad chart to capstone.zhu.ccny@gmail.com (one submission per team please) and write the E-enhanced proposal (a quick draft would be okay) as a separate page link to your wiki page.
-Due on 10/08 (Sunday)
+Due on 10/08 (Sunday).
+Grading So Far.

-- Week 5 (10/10) – zoom meeting.
+• Week 5 (10/10) – zoom meeting.
 [10/09 College Closed, but 10/10 follows a Monday schedule].
-(1) An entrepreneurial seminar on customer discovery (11:00 am Chris Bobko/Kesia Hudson – Zahn Innovation Center and/or 11:45 am Arber Ruci, NYC I-Corps Node/Nearabl).
-(2) A BIC seminar on branding and storytelling (12:30 pm Gerardo Blumenkrantz).
+[Recorded Video] (1) Entrepreneurial seminars on Customer Discovery (11:00 am Incubator Application and Intro to Customer Discovery by Chris Bobko/Kesia Hudson – Zahn Innovation Center and 11:45 am Introduction to the New York NSF I-Corps Hub by Arber Ruci – NewYorkICorps.org).
+(2) A BIC seminar on Branding and Storytelling (12:30 pm Gerardo Blumenkrantz).
+(3) Startup Project on FiTKO: the Boxing Wrap by Okiremute Oyiborhoro, CEO of FitKO, Founded @ Zahn Innovation Center.
+Please reach out to him at This EMAIL if you are interested in working with him for a capstone project.
 Assignment 3.
 (1) Team BIC-enhanced proposal (by revising your E-enhanced proposal with an abstract in the ABT formula of And..But…Therfore) in your wiki page, (2) your revised quad chart [ considering ABT – see the slides and the video for branding, a theme picture – such as a diagram of your system, a conceptual design of your app, or an illustration of your solution, formats (fonts, colors) – in all slides, and a tentative logo – please out them up with the project name in the quad chart] , (3) your presentation slides for 10/17 [including a title slide, “A” slides, “B” slides, “T” slides, summary slides including the quad chart and a work plan].
 (4) While you are working on them, please also fill the BIC Logo Design Brief.
 Here are two samples [1], [2] for your reference.
 Please also send (2) and (4) to Prof. Zhu via email at capstone.zhu.ccny@gmail.com.
-Due 10/16.
+Due 10/16 (Monday).
+Grading So Far.

-- Week 12 (11/27).
+• Week 12 (11/27).
 [SITE VISIT and Final Presentation Preparation] No Class Meet; please visit your users in-person or online to make sure your designs meet their needs; please schedule individual times with me during my office hours (Dec 1, Thursday 2-4pm) if needed, by sending email to my ccny account.
 Any individual meetings will be through my Office Hours Zoom Link.
+Grading So Far.

 Other Useful Links